appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 2. Title on top of the image (top center)
 3. No blue background leaking out around the photo
 4. Credit/tagline over the image (bottom center)
-5. Hide "Back" button
+5. Hide the "Back" button
 6. Hide the link to Wikimedia

-> HINT: The original developer attached a CSS class to the "Back" link and
+> Hint: The original developer attached a CSS class to the "Back" link and
 > the paragraph with the Wikimedia Commons link to make them easier to hide.

 ## Phase 5: Improve layout for photo cards by adjusting to browser width